Fiction and Prose

 The human condition

 There’s pain behind most every conflict.
-With a background in psychology and social work, my writing often incorporates complex motives inspired by academic understanding and lived experience.
-This allows me to craft catharsis for the characters and readers in my care, though the path isn’t always linear.
-Healing, as all resolution, is sometimes bitter, sometimes sweet.
+My work explores complex motives inspired by what I’ve witnessed in street-level social work and glitzy corporate events alike.
+I craft catharsis for the characters and readers in my care, though the path isn’t always linear.
+Healing and growing, as in all resolution, is bittersweet.

 Prose